ibm-watson-data-lab/seti_at_ibm/science_goals.md

 Have we missed a SETI signal already?
 The SETI institute is always looking for new a better ways to increase signal detection.

   * Can a ML-based model based on features from spectograms produce a better signal recognition or better signal-to-noise?
-There are many possible features to extract that have not yet been explored!
-There is lots of opportunity here.
+Can image recognition / neural nets be used here effectively?
+There are many possible features to extract that have not yet been explored and lots of opportunity, overall.
 Combine new features from spectrograms with information from [SignalDB](signaldb.md)

   * Does using a different orthonormal basis ([KLT](https://en.wikipedia.org/wiki/Karhunen%E2%80%93Lo%C3%A8ve_theorem)) improve signal detection?